Albinhsn/Bonobo/README.md

 Toy implementation of a simple language in order to learn C/C++, memory management, LLVM, x86_64 assembly and language design

+* Declare a global array with the items
+* allocate same size of same type of items
+* Then memcpy it there

 ## Bugs/Poorly implemented stuf/Poorly implemented stuff  LLVM backend

+* Redo Array

+* Funcs to make
+    * CreatePointerToStart

+* Use strcat for concat string

 * Check where we actually need to cast